tdaugaard/InsomBot/readme.md

 If the module is simply disabled (`"enabled": false`), it may still be loaded during run-time using the `Manage` module via `!enmod`, unless _that_ has been disabled.

+If you attempt to load two modules that define the same trigger, both modules will be loaded, but only the first module will be able to register the trigger globally.
+This simply means that if Module1 and Module2 defines `!bot`, then Module2 will just not be able to handle that trigger.

+_However_, if you execute `!dismod Module1`, `!reload Module2`, then `!enmod Module1` (via `Manage`) then the situation is reversed.

+You cannot manage the load order of modules using the configuration file - it isn't normal operation to have modules define conflicting triggers.

 ### Default Modules

 #### Attendance